Above photo credit: Nicholas Millard

 An included dinner is served at a waterfront restaurant, popular amongst the locals.

 After breakfast served in the hotel, pack your bags and check out of your rooms.
 Today you will travel to Rhode Island’s beautiful Block Island.
-However, before you depart Providence, you simply must stop a tour and demonstration at the renowned Scialo Brothers Bakery.
+However, before you depart Providence, you simply must stop for a tour and demonstration at the renowned Scialo Brothers Bakery.
 Learn how craftsmen of fine bread and pastries have made wonderful products since 1916.
 Sample delicious cookies, breads and pastries and purchase some to take with you to the Island.

 Next, travel to the Judith Point ferry dock where you will leave the motor coach.
 Climb aboard as foot passengers for a 1-hour ferry ride to Block Island where you will overnight.